-When you edit a query, a Revert link displays next to the Save button.
+When you edit a query, a Revert changes option appears in the context menu for the query.

 You can click Revert to go back to your saved version.
 Your changes are persisted to browser storage when you leave, but the browser may still display warnings about losing work.

-- Click the vertical ellipsis at the top-right of the query editor and select Restore.
+Click the kebab context menu at the top-right of the SQL editor and click Restore.

 This tab does not show scheduled executions.